hkirk/ST2ITS2_Material/slide_server/slides/Week 1/Introduction/introduction.md

 ### Your expectations

-Talk to student sitting next to you.
+Talk to student(s) sitting next to you.

 * What do you expect to learn from this course?
 * What do expect to be difficult?